Table of Contents

 from, import

-import keyword is used to import the module in current namespace.
+import keyword is used to import the module in the current namespace.

-from keyword is used to import the specific attributes, function and class from namespace.
+from keyword is used to import the specific attributes, function, and class from the namespace.

 import math

-In above we imported whole math module using import keyword.
+In the above, we imported the whole math module using the import keyword.

 Now are going to import sin() function using from import..from keyword.